seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 ### Defer Declarations as Late as Possible

-A variable declaration is a statement to your reader: "here is something you have to keep track of".
+A variable declaration is a statement to your reader: "here, keep an eye on this".
 If you declare everything up front in your scope, you have maximized the number of possible interactions to consider.
-If you declare a variable without initializing it, you have most likely put your program into a temporarily-invalid state (that you intend to resolve immediately, it's true).
+If you declare a variable without initializing it, you have most likely put your program into a temporarily-invalid state (that you presumably intend to resolve near-immediately).

 Declaring variables closer to where they are used reduces possible interactions and likely gives you the opportunity to provide a useful initialization value.